-- Instagram videos — Choose square, landscape or vertical to show what you do in the best light.
+Instagram videos — Choose a square, landscape, or vertical to show what you do in the best light.

 And finally, let’s look at how using more videos can help you keep Instagram ad cost per click low and improve your ROI.